Mart1nSchulz/Schoku/README.md

 ### Abstract
-By direct comparison on my test computer, I found that my fastest version of Schoku runs up to 4 times faster than the original (internal clock measurement, multi-threaded).
+By direct comparison on my test computer, I found that my fastest version of Schoku runs up to 4.5 times faster than the original (internal clock measurement, multi-threaded), due to the original program's low multi-threading performance.
-In single-threaded mode the factor is much smaller at 1.74, due to the original program's low multi-threading performance.
+In single-threaded mode the factor sits at 2.
 When measuring using the time command, the factors are reduced substantially on a 17-clue puzzle file with 49151 puzzles, where the startup uses more than 40% of the execution time.

 ![Schoku performance](Schoku_Performance.png "Schoku performance")

+Benchmark results for Schoku can be found [here](https://pastebin.com/jtU5qddQ).

 ### Summary of Changes
 Looking at speed improvements in terms of low hanging fruit, I found that the malloc'ation of the GridState